 The City of Mansfield has $151,135,000 in outstanding general fund debt.

 What projects is the Mansfield City Council asking the public to consider?

-The Mansfield City Council is asking the public to consider a number of facilities, parks and street projects.
+The Mansfield City Council is asking the public to consider a number of projects.
 They are listed below:

-- A town center that would include a relocation of Mansfield City Hall
+- A civic gathering space that would include a relocation of Mansfield City Hall and office space;

-- Miracle League Field — construction of a custom, barrier-free baseball facility at McClendon Park East for players of all abilities; project will also add a new playground, pavilion, restroom building and looped trail
+- A Miracle League field at McClendon Park East — a custom, barrier-free baseball facility for players of all abilities that would also add a new playground, pavilion, restroom building, astroturf and looped trail;

-What are the first steps toward making the projects being considered a reality?
+What are the next steps toward making the projects being considered a reality?

-If a bond election were to occur, how would projects be placed on the ballot?
+If a bond election were to be called, how would projects be placed on the ballot?